ainhoaL/programmeListings_js/README.md

 Then it runs the tests (you will see the results in the console) and waits.
 Every time it sees a file change in src or test, the task will redo the whole process.
 The tests are run every time code changes so errors are caught fast.

-3. In the other one run
+3. In the other one run:
 ```shell
 $ npm run start-dev
 ```